-There is no end-point, no moment where I want to say “I’m finished.”
+There is no end-point or moment where I can say “I’m finished.”
 The curiosity that comes with this journey is perpetual.
-It constantly travels alongside with me.
+It travels alongside me, forcing my creative boundaries to expand.
 Ultimately, my wish is that never-ending curiosity.
 To wonder and discover, then wonder some more.

-Through my own creative ecosystem, I have found success in fine-tuning my skills and the power to continue pursuing my goals.
+Each of these contributions have been a commitment to making positive change in both myself and the people around me.
 My work has been featured in literary and social platforms such as annual art publications, Pratt Institute Archives, Pratt’s annual Design Show, and Behance.net.
 My children’s books are showcased at local bookstores across New Jersey and sold through Barnes & Noble, Amazon, and Google Books.

 My art, that once was a hobby, has morphed into a profession and personal obligation.
 My desire to create is the catalyst for me to help shape the way we communicate design.